 - Inability to look upward

 Many of these symptoms of brain cancer are also caused by other, less serious conditions.
 Hence there is no need to panic if you’re experience any of these symptoms.
-However, it is always a good idea to visit your doctor to have your symptoms investigated, just in case.
+However, it is always a good idea to visit your neurosurgeon & neurologist doctor to have your symptoms investigated, just in case.

-Even after you have visited your doctor and found out that you do not have brain tumor after all, it is best that you do take certain actions to make sure that you do not end up with one.
+Even after you have visited your neurosurgeon and neurologist doctor and found out that you do not have a brain tumor, after all, it is best that you do take certain actions to make sure that you do not end up with one.
 Some measures you can follow are as follows:

 - It is critical to the survival and the health of your brain to receive adequate amounts of shut eye daily.
 The glymphatic system (a detoxification pathway) is known to remove toxic wastes that naturally accumulate during the day.
 It is particularly active at night to provide the mitochondria in the brain the chance to flush toxins using cerebrospinal fluid.
 The natural process of the glymphatic system affecting cognitive function is hindered by sleep deprivation.